By Lucky Byfleet

-With our small population and mountainous terrain we don’t have a huge about of roads in Iceland, but the ones we do have are epic.
+With our small population and mountainous terrain, we don’t have a huge about of roads in Iceland, but the ones we do have are epic.
 Sweeping landscapes, tunnels through mountains, and glorious waterfalls litter the country, and one of the best ways to see them is on the iconic Route 1, Iceland’s ring road.

 How much time does driving the ring road take?

-Theoretically you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
+Theoretically, you can complete the ring road in about 15 – 17 hours, but we really don’t recommend this.
 Even in a long weekend your time would be better spent enjoying one area, like the stunning Westfjords or the Golden Circle.
 In order to drive the ring road you need at least a week, and if you have longer then so much the better!

-Some places you may want to visit may not be directly accessible from the ring road, and just because a hike is short in distance doesn’t mean it will be short in time.
+Some places you may want to visit might not be directly accessible from the ring road, and just because a hike is short in distance doesn’t mean it will be short in time.
 You don’t want to be rushed.
-Then there are entire, gorgeous, regions that are no where near the ring road at all.
+Then there are entire, gorgeous, regions that are nowhere near the ring road at all.
 Towns and petrol stations are spread out, and many shops don’t have long opening hours.
 Be sure to fuel up and plan ahead for food, as well as checking the opening times for non-natural attractions like spas and museums.

 If you are interested in visiting the highlands why no book a tour with Iceland Discover?
 They are our sister company and will take great care of you, whilst taking all of the stress out of visiting the highlands.